J. Carter Brown: National Gallery

 In 1961, Brown was hired by the National Gallery of Art as an assistant to the Director, John Walker.
 He was soon groomed to be Walker's successor and appointed assistant director in 1964.
 In this capacity he supervised the construction of the museum's East Building, designed by American architect I. M. Pei.
 In 1969, at the age of 34, Brown became director of the National Gallery.
 He would become the longest serving director in the National Gallery's history.

 One of Brown's ambitions as director was to attract larger crowds to the nation's art museum.
 He was known for bringing "blockbuster" exhibitions to the museum.
 The National Gallery became a rival of the Metropolitan Museum of Art in New York for exhibitions and donations.
 During his 23 years as director of the National Gallery, he added over 20,000 works to the collection.
 As many museums and cultural institutions lost public funding, Brown worked with Congress to increase the Gallery's operating budget year after year.
 He inherited a budget of $3 million in 1969 and increased that to $52 million when he retired in 1992.
 During the same period, the Gallery's endowment grew from $34 million to $186 million.

 Through his high-profile leadership of the National Gallery, Brown became one of the leading public intellectuals in American and the champion of American art.
 His contacts in Washington politics and New York society aided him in his work at the museum.
 He also served as a trustee of the Kennedy Center for Performing Arts, a member of the Committee for the Preservation of the White House, and the chairman of the U.S. Commission of Fine Arts, a review panel that oversees public art and architecture in the nation's capital.
 In this latter position, he approved the Vietnam Veterans Memorial and an addition to the Corcoran Gallery of Art designed by Frank Gehry, which was never built.
+He was a vociferous opponent of and voted against the installation of the Vietnam Women's Memorial.
 He opposed the plan to amend Washington's Height Act to allow for taller buildings, saying President Washington's "vision is unpolluted as yet by the pressures of economic greed."
 He also supported the erection of the National World War II Memorial on the National Mall, though he described U. S. Marine Corps's Iwo Jima Memorial as "kitsch," comparing the monument to "a great piece of Ivory Soap carved."

 In 1991, he was awarded the National Medal of Arts.
 Brown retired in 1992, after the National Gallery's 50th anniversary.